spine-tools/Spine-Toolbox/docs/source/setting_up.rst

 Python and Julia Tools can be executed either in an embedded *Basic Console* or in a *Jupyter Console*.
 GAMS Tools are executed in a sub-process.
-Executable Tools (external programs) are executed in a shell or by running the executable file straight.
+Executable Tools (external programs) are executed in a shell or by running the executable file directly.
 You can also make a Tool that executes a shell command by creating an *Executable* Tool Spec in **Tool Specification Editor**, entering the shell command to the *Command* line edit and then selecting the Shell for this Tool.